pvdabeel/prolog/Documentation/Handbook/15-doc-building.md

 (default: `ebuild`).

-The builder processes the plan wave by wave, respecting the parallelism computed by the planner.
+The builder processes the plan wave by wave, respecting the parallelism computed by the ordering pass.
 Within each wave, independent actions can run concurrently.